 It’s safe to say that rose gold is the color of the past five years.
 Popping up everywhere from jewelry to home decor, the rosy metallic shade is simply stunning.
-And, thanks to creative hair colorists, it’s not even an option for your next hair color transformation.
+And, thanks to creative hair colorists, it’s now even an option for your next hair color transformation.

-That said, if you’re in the market for a new hair sitch, keep reading to discover 15 ways to rock the rose gold balayage hair color trend, as well as a few facts to keep top of mind when considering the color.
+That said, if you’re in the market for a new hair situation, keep reading to discover 15 ways to rock the rose gold balayage hair color trend, as well as a few facts to keep top of mind when considering the color.

 Rose Gold Balayage